tatiana-kahana/socialLab-landing-page/README.md

 # socialLab-landing-page
-This is landing-page project, responsive for all types of devises.
+This is landing-page project, responsive for all types of devices.

 View on [http://social-lab.surge.sh/](http://social-lab.surge.sh/)